-Ah, the Payment Processor Question!
-One of those classic ecommerce decisions that everyone must make once he reaches a certain age in his life.
-Almost as classic as the “What do you want to be when you grow up?” question you must also deal with — and a question with almost-as-surprisingly interesting consequences, for the Payment Processor doth make-or-break the ecommerce system.
+Ah, the payment processor question!
+One of those classic ecommerce decisions that everyone must make once they reach a certain age in their life.
+Almost as classic as the “What do you want to be when you grow up?” question you must also deal with — and a question with almost-as-surprisingly interesting consequences, for the payment processor doth make-or-break the ecommerce system.
 Among other variables that make or break it, of course.

-Back in the day, in the salad days of ecommerce, it was a very straightforward question: to allow users of your ecommerce site to pay with a credit card, your ecommerce system needed to deal with, more or less, either the frustration of the 711 ton gorilla of Authorize.net or the relative easy of that quirky young startup Paypal, and there weren’t many other options.
-Then Braintree came (then Paypal bought it!), and a few years later Stripe burst on the scene and forced modernization upon what was quickly become a set of fossilized dinosaurs and since then, a sleepy market has woken up, with a whole host of payment gateways to choose from.
+Back in the day, in the salad days of ecommerce, it was a very straightforward question: to allow users of your ecommerce site to pay with a credit card, your ecommerce system needed to deal with, more or less, either the frustration of the 711-ton gorilla of Authorize.net or the relative ease of that quirky young startup Paypal, and there weren’t many other options.
+Then Braintree came (then Paypal bought it!), and a few years later Stripe burst on the scene and forced modernization upon what was quickly becoming a set of fossilized dinosaurs, and since then, a sleepy market has woken up, with a whole host of payment gateways to choose from.

 For Salesforce Commerce Cloud, not all options are available.
-Stripe, the beloved star of Silicon Valley, announces on their site that their Salesforce Commerce Cloud cartridge is “coming soon.”
-(We know how to translate that: “coming soon” usually means, “Priority #74,659” and thus will be available something like May 6th, 2022, at the very earliest.
+Stripe, the beloved star of Silicon Valley, announces on their site that their Salesforce Commerce Cloud cartridge is “coming soon”.
+(We know how to translate that: “coming soon” usually means “priority #74,659” and thus will be available sometime around May 6th, 2022, at the very earliest.
 Don’t hold your breath; at least, I’m not.

 But there are three leading options for Salesforce that are worth reviewing: Ayden, Cybersource, and Authorize.net.
 Let’s look at each one.